By Luke Whyte, Editorial Director

 “He approaches artists through Twitter and tells them he’s a crypto trader and he has a Binance account,” Beer said.
 Okebe then points to a piece of their art, often something that’s been sitting unsold for some time, and then tells the artist, “I’ve got this open position on Binance.
 It’s where all my money is,” Beer said.

 Okebe tells the artist, ‘if you can give me a little money to cover the gas (transaction) fees, I can close this open position and then buy your art.’

 “So he uses social engineering to get artists to send him 0.1 to 0.3 ETH ($200-$600 at time of publication),” Beer said,” but then he never bids on their work.”

 According to SuperRare’s analysis of Etherscan data and the estimates of Caff and Beer, Okebe reached out to over a hundred artists between March and early July, leading to anywhere from 15 to 40 successful scams and resulting in the theft of over $13,000 in Ethereum.

 In a place like Kismu, where the average cost of rent and utilities for a family of four is $295/month, this is no small amount of money.
 And, despite claims that the money would be used to help his family and pay medical bills, dozens of photos and videos posted to Instagram at the time appear to show Okebe posing with cash, expensive bottles of alcohol, and new sneakers.

-And, when NFT artist community members started highlighting his tactics, Okebe retaliated by threatening them and justifying his actions by claiming those artists he hacked didn’t appreciate what life had given them and were undeserving of the sales they’d made.
+And, when NFT artist community members started highlighting his tactics, Okebe retaliated by threatening them.
+He justified his actions by claiming the artists he hacked didn’t appreciate what life had given them and were undeserving of the sales they’d made.